-The idea that needles penetrate the most sensitive skin can seem infinitely painful.
-However, according to Speed, it seems more uncomfortable than it actually feels.
-Of course, if you're still worried about pain, Speed says some offices (including his Las Vegas office) provide Pronox gas for an additional fee.
-First, know that the area under your eyes is incredibly delicate and full of blood vessels, Dr.
+The idea of needles penetrating the most sensitive skin can seem infinitely painful.
+However, according to experts, it seems more uncomfortable than it actually feels.
+Of course, if you're still worried about pain, some offices provide Pronox gas for an additional fee.
+The area under your eyes is incredibly delicate and full of blood vessels.

 That thin skin makes this area especially prone to bruising, one of the most common side effects of eye fillers.
-The other most common side effect is swelling, Dr. Both problems should be resolved within a week.
+The other most common side effect is swelling.
+Both problems should be resolved within a week.
 Most fillers contain the anesthetic agent, lidocaine, for convenience.

 Our team also has a topical anesthetic agent to provide the greatest possible comfort during treatment.
 Most patients feel very little discomfort from the filling treatment underneath.
 Although rare, you may experience some amount of pain, tenderness, itching, bruising, swelling, or redness after treatment.
 These effects range from mild to moderate and are temporary.
 During the filling treatment for the tear canal, a filler called Restylane is injected into the fragile skin under the eyes.
 Doppelt and his staff are very conservative when injecting filler into this delicate area, as using too much product will produce poor results.